siggame/Cadre/Games/Stumped/rules.md

 * **Move**: Moves the Beaver to a nearby adjacent Tile.
 Costs 2 Moves, or 1 when moving down a river, or 3 when moving up a river.
 * **Harvest**: Chews on a Tree or munches on Food, must be adjacent.
 * **Attack**: Attacks another Beaver (must be adjacent) for damage to their health.
-* **Build Lodge**: Requires exponential cost. branches to use, and establishes a Lodge on this Tile.
-The first lodge is free.
+* **Build Lodge**: Requires an exponential cost of branches to use, and establishes a Lodge on this Tile.
 * **Drop**: Drops the some branches/food this Beaver is holding onto the Beavers current tile or a ajacent one.
 Dropped food in water disappear instantly.
 Drops branches do not.
 Food dropped on land die off 1 per turn.
 * **Pickup**: Picks up all the branches/food from the Tile the Beaver is on (must not be holding anything)